-We have placed enormous demand on the bioeconomy.
+1:05 PM - 2:05 PM BIO ISAC Cybersecurity UNINTENDED CONSEQUENCES, UNMET NEEDS: CYBERBIOSECURITY REDBUD WHITNEY ZATZKIN BIOECONOMY INFORMATION SHARING AND ANALYSIS CENTER We have placed enormous demand on the bioeconomy.
 Are we prepared to defend it?
 Advancements in biomanufacturing and biotechnology drive the science we need to thrive, everything from apples to vaccines.

-This session reviews the current state of cyberbiosecurity defense, focusing on a handful of incidents and research from the last three years that demonstrate the connectivity between industry, systems, and threats.
-Following the review, we will detail what researchers, individuals, and organizations can do, starting today, about this issue through the use of cyberbiosecurity hygiene principles.

-2:10 PM - 2:55 PM

-AFTERNOON SESSIONS

-IS ALL GOING AS PLANNED?
-ENSURING PROTOCOL COMPLIANCE THROUGH POST APPROVAL MONITORING

-JOHN R BAUMANN, PhD

-AVC RESEARCH COMPLIANCE

-AND INTEGRITY

-VICE CHANCELLOR FOR

-RESEARCH AND INNOVATION

-UNIVERSITY OF CALIFORNIA SAN

-DIEGO

-The challenges of providing ongoing study oversight to animal and human research protocols have continually increased because of such developments as increasing complexity of the research, institutional and public pressures, and changing regulations.
-What has not changed, however, is the institution responsibility to maintain oversight through its IACUC and HRPP.
-Implementing a post approval monitoring program can fill the compliance gap while also serving as a pathway for providing ongoing education and for forging stronger relationships with researchers.

-This session will discuss different models for providing ongoing study oversight through a post approval monitoring program and how to use PAM visit results as part of an ongoing programmatic evaluation.

-IBC

-EXPORT CONTROL

-COMMERCE | FBI

-ASSOCIATIONS AMONG

-METCOGNITION, SELFREGULATION AND ADVANCED

-ETHICAL REASONING IN STEM

-STUDENTS

-ROBERT BRUCE THOMPSON, MA, PhD

-PROFESSOR OF PSYCHOLOGY -HUMAN DEVELOPMENT DIRECTOR, MAINE REGULATORY TRAINING & ETHICS CENTER (MERTEC)

-ROSS HICKEY, JD

-ASSISTANT PROVOST FOR

-RESEARCH INTEGRITY AT THE

-UNIVERSITY OF SOUTHERN MAINE

-(USM)

-CAROL NEMEROFF, PhD

-DEAN AND PROFESSOR

-UNIVERSITY OF NEW BRUNSWICK

-PRINCIPAL, AT THE MAINE

-REGULATORY TRAINING AND

-ETHICS CENTER (MERTEC)

-This presentation reports on Phase

-1 of an NSF funded study (NSF 22526) investigating a facet of

-research ethics not often

-addressed in RCR/ethics literature:

-Researchers' individual capacity for

-metacognitive reasoning and its

-role in evaluating tiers of ethical

-decision-making and misconduct.

-Many ethics and RCR trainings

-incorporate aspects of

-metacognition (mindfulness, selfreflection), but a critical premise

-that requires exploration is that

-differences in baseline

-metacognition may predict important levels of moral cognition (Kohlberg, 1976) known to correlate with ethical resilience.
+This session reviews the current state of cyberbiosecurity defense, focusing on a handful of industry, systems, and threats.
+Following the and organizations can do, starting today, at years that demonstrate the connectivity between review, we will detail what researchers, individuals bout this issue through the use of cyberbiosecurity ne principles.
+2:10 PM - 2:55 PM AFTERNO OON SESSIONS IS ALL GOING AS PLANNED?
+ENSURING PROTOCOL COMPLIANCE THROUGH POST APPROVAL MONITORING ASSOCIATIONS AMONG METCOGNITION, SELF- REGULATION AND ADVANCED ETHICAL REASONING IN STEM STUDENTS CECE BROTCHIE-FINE, DBe, CPIA EXECUTIVE DIRECTOR, ETHICS NOVARTIS ETHICS, RISK AND COMPLIANCE, R&D CHRISTOPHER MANGELLI, ROBERT BRUCE THOMPSON, MA, PhD PROFESSOR OF PSYCHOLOGY - HUMAN DEVELOPMENT DIRECTOR, MAINE REGULATORY TRAINING & ETHICS CENTER (MERTEC) JD, MS, M. ED, CIP ASSISTANT VICE PROVOST FOR RESEARCH (AVPR), OFFICE OF RESEARCH BALL STATE UNIVERSITY ROSS HICKEY, JD ASSISTANT PROVOST FOR RESEARCH INTEGRITY AT THI UNIVERSITY OF SOUTHERN MAINE (USM) Increasing research complexity, institutional and public pressures, and changing regulations all increase the challenges of providing ongoing study oversight to animal and human research programs.
+Nonetheless, institutions must still maintain oversight through its IACUC and HRPP.
+Post approval monitoring (PAM) programs can CAROL NEMEROFF, PhD (virtual) DEAN AND PROFESSOR UNIVERSITY OF NEW BRUNSWICK PRINCIPAL, AT THE MAINE REGULATORY TRAINING AND ETHICS CENTER (MERTEC) buttress compliance while also serving as a pathway for providing ongoing education and for forging stronger relationships with researchers.
+There are various approaches to PAM in both fields, but what should we do with the outcomes?
+While some results may provide straightforward resolutions, other outcomes may be complex, illustrate need for programmatic change, or involve internal and external reporting.
+This session will include a high-level summary of PAM followed by a more in-depth review & This presentation reports on Phase 1 of an NSF funded study (NSF 22-526) investigating a facet of research ethics not often addressed in RCR/ethics literature: Researchers' individual capacity for metacognitive reasoning and its role in evaluating tiers of ethical decision-making and misconduct.
+Many ethics and RCF trainings incorporate aspects of metacognition (mindfulness, self-reflection), but a critical premise that requires exploration is that differences in baseline metacognition may predict important levels of moral cognition (Kohlberg, 1976) known to correlate with PAM, followed by a more in-depth review & discussion of the "what to do" question facilitated through vignettes of PAM outcomes. ethical resilience.
 The Study: Sixty undergraduate STEM students completed a battery of self-report assessments exploring socio-demographics: gender, ethnicity, age, family educational and occupational background.
+Participants completed two self-regulation instruments: the Applied Mindfulness Process Scale

+.75 CPIA

-Participants completed two self-regulation instruments: the Applied Mindfulness Process Scale (AMPS); and the Behavior Rating Inventory of Executive Function (BREIF-A).
+(AMPS); and the Behavior Rating Inventory of Executive Function (BREIF-A).
 Both assess individuals' ability to regulate emotions, remain mindful and self-reflective when stressed or pressured.
 However, an important difference is that the BRIEF-A is a clinical diagnostic tool to identify dysfunction (emotion/behavioral dysregulation) due to poor executive functioning; whereas the AMPS is a measure that captures individuals' capacity for active mindfulness and deliberate efforts to self-regulate.